jjvanzon/JJs-Reference-Architecture/misc-docs/multi-platform-deployment-compatibility-issues.md

 - ### Windows 8

   Windows 8 was minimally needed to deploy to Windows Phone 8.
-It did not seem to be possible from Windows 7.
+It appeared not to be possible from Windows 7.

 - ### System.Configuration

   Was not supported.
-(You could prevent linking problems, by loading the assembly dynamically, but it could not be used it in runtime on Windows Phone 8.)
+(Linking problems could be prevented, by loading the assembly dynamically, but it could not be used it in runtime on Windows Phone 8.)

 - ### System.Xml